-device-info When present, shows the status of /dev/mars/mydata in human-readyble form.
-Shows the empty string when /dev/mars/mydata is not present.

-diskstate Shows the status of the underlying disk device, in the following order of precedence1:

-- NotJoined (cf %get-disk{}) No underlying disk device is configured. - NotPresent (cf %disk-present{}) The underlying disk device (as configured, see marsadm view-get-disk) does not exist or the device node is not accessible.
+- device-info When present, shows the status of /dev/mars/mydata in human-readyble form.
+Shows the empty string when /dev/mars/mydata is not present. - diskstate Shows the status of the underlying disk device, in the following order of precedence1: - NotJoined (cf %get-disk{}) No underlying disk device is configured. - NotPresent (cf %disk-present{}) The underlying disk device (as configured, see marsadm view-get-disk) does not exist or the device node is not accessible.
 Therefore MARS cannot work.
 Check that LVM or other software is properly configured and running. - Detached (cf InConsistent, NeedsReplay, %todo-attach{}, %is-attach{}) The underlying disk is willingly switched off (see marsadm detach), and it actually is no longer opened by MARS. - Detaching (cf %todo-attach{} and %is-attach{}) Access to the underlying disk is switched off, but actually not yet close()d by MARS.
-This can happen for a long time on a primary when other secondaries are accessing the disk remotely for syncing.
+This can happen for a long time on a primary when other secondaries are accessing the disk remotely for syncing. - DefectiveLog[description-text] (cf %replay-code{}) Typicially this indicates an md5 checksum error in a transaction logfile, or another (hardware / filesystem) defect.

-IncompleteLog[description-text] or

-UnInitializedLogRecord[description-text] or

-DefectiveLog[description-text] (cf %replay-code{}) Typically this indicates a checksum error in a transaction logfile, or another (hardware / filesystem) defect.
 This occurs extremely rarely in practice, but has been observed more frequently during a massive failure of air conditioning in a datacenter, when disk temperatures raised to more than 80° Celsius.
 Notice that a secondary refuses to apply any knowingly defective logfile data to the disk.
 Although this message is not directly referring to the underlying disk, it is mentioned here because of its superior relevance for the diskstate.

-Hint for expert sysadmins: when desperate, read the sourcecode of the marsadm Perl script.
-The otherwise undocumented table %errno2names could hint you at a lot of potential problems, in addition to the standard Unix codes as documented in man errno.

 A damaged transaction logfile will always affect the actuality of the disk, but not its integrity (by itself).
-What to do in such cases?

-1. When the damage is only at one of your secondaries, and the primary continues working: first you should ensure that the primary has a good logfile after a marsadm cron, wait for the secondary to get this knowledge over the network, and try marsadm invalidate at the damaged secondary.
-It is crucial that the primary has a fresh correct logfile behind the error position, and that it is continuously(!) operating correctly, without any interruption.
+What to do in such a case? - 1.
+When the damage is only at one of your secondaries, you should first ensure that the primary has a good logfile after a marsadm cron, then try marsadm invalidate at the damaged secondary.
+It is crucial that the primary has a fresh correct logfile behind the error position, and that it is continuing to operate correctly. - 2.
+When all of your secondaries are reporting DefectiveLog, the primary could have produced a damaged logfile (e.g. in RAM, in a DMA channel, etc) while continuing to operate, and all of your secondaries got that defective logfile.
+After marsadm cron, you can check this by comparing the md5sum of the first primary logfile (having the lowest serial number) with the versions on your replicas.
+The problem is that you don't know whether the primary side has a silent corruption on any of its disks, or not.
+You will need to take an operational decision whether to switchover to a secondary via primary --force, or whether to continue operation at the primary and invalidate your secondaries.